Redirecting to cart, please wait...

 Attorneys, CPAs, tax practitioners and corporate and business professionals.
 Discounted rate for CalCPA, NAEA and FPA members.

-Chuck Rettig specializes in civil and criminal tax controversies as well as tax, business and estate planning, and family wealth transfers.
-As a managing partner at Hochman, Salkin, Rettig, Toscher & Perez, P.C. of Beverly Hills, his representation includes federal and state civil and criminal tax controversy matters and tax litigation, including sensitive tax-related examinations and investigations for high-wealth individuals and their closely held entities.
-Retting is internationally recognized for his expertise in the representation of U.S. persons having undeclared interests in foreign financial accounts and assets, including sensitive civil examinations, IRS voluntary disclosure programs and procedures, as well as criminal tax investigations.
+Chuck Rettig is managing partner of Hochman, Salkin, Rettig, Toscher & Perez, PC in Beverly Hills.
+He specializes in civil and criminal tax controversies as well as tax, business and estate planning, and family wealth transfers.
+His representation includes federal and state civil and criminal tax controversy matters and tax litigation, including sensitive tax-related examinations and investigations for high-wealth individuals and their closely held entities.
+Rettig is internationally recognized for his expertise in the representation of U.S. persons having undeclared interests in foreign financial accounts and assets, including sensitive civil examinations, IRS voluntary disclosure programs and procedures as well as criminal tax investigations.
 He is a frequent lecturer before national, state and local professional organizations and has authored numerous articles in many national, state and local publications.

-Rettig is a past-chair of the IRS Advisory Council (IRSAC); a member of the advisory board of the California Franchise Tax Board; a past-member of the advisory council of the California State Board of Equalization; institute chair for the UCLA Extension 34th Annual Tax Controversy Institute; co-chair of the 4th Annual NYU Tax Controversy Forum; planning committee member for the USC School of Law Annual Institute on Federal Taxation (and institute chair of the Subcommittee on Ethics, Compliance and Enforcement); planning committee member and the “tax controversies” chair for the 76th NYU Institute on Federal Taxation; institute co-chair of the ABA 34th Annual National Institute on Criminal Tax Fraud and Tax Controversy; past-member of the board of trustees for the CalCPA Education Foundation; and past-chair of the Taxation Section for the State Bar of California.
+Rettig is a past chair of the IRS Advisory Council (IRSAC); a member of the advisory board of the California Franchise Tax Board; a past member of the advisory council of the California State Board of Equalization; institute chair for the UCLA Extension 34th Annual Tax Controversy Institute; co-chair of the 4th Annual NYU Tax Controversy Forum; planning committee member for the USC School of Law, Annual Institute on Federal Taxation (institute chair, Subcommittee on Ethics, Compliance and Enforcement); planning committee member and the “tax controversies” chair for the 76th NYU Institute on Federal Taxation; institute co-chair of the ABA 34th Annual National Institute on Criminal Tax Fraud and Tax Controversy; past member of the board of trustees for the CalCPA Education Foundation; and a past chair of the Taxation Section of the State Bar of California.